Code-Institute-Submissions/cigar-caballeros/README.md

 ![alt text][CSS 03]

-To test the responsiveness of mt site I used [Am I Responsive](http://ami.responsivedesign.is/?url=https%3A%2F%2Fjtwy23.github.io%2Fcigar-caballeros%2F)
+- To test the responsiveness of my site I used [Am I Responsive](http://ami.responsivedesign.is/?url=https%3A%2F%2Fjtwy23.github.io%2Fcigar-caballeros%2F)

 - Header: This was tested by navigating away from the page and clicking the logo to see that it points back to the index.html.